Interview Best Practices

 Interview students with a personal connection

 DAVS members should decline any interview invitation from a student they know personally or where a significant social or professional relationship exists with the student or the family.
-Similarly, avoid interviewing students from high schools where a strong personal or professional relationship exists, such as having a junior or senior attending the same school, being employed by or serving on the board of that school, etc.

 Avoid comparing colleges and universities, especially making disparaging remarks about another school.
 Focus on what makes Dickinson special.
 Do not ask the student where else they have applied, although you may share this information in your notes if the student volunteers it.